In my previous post on chezmoi I gave an introduction on the

 are probably the most useful, but use cases vary.
 To access any of these data

-values, you use a path-like syntax, similar to what you might use with jq
+values, you use a path-like syntax, similar to what you might use with jq.

-{{ .chezmoi.hostname }} {{ .chezmoi.os }}
+{{ .chezmoi.hostname }} {{ .chezmoi.os }}Tip

 A quick and easy way to test your template expressions with with the

-chezmoi execute-template
+chezmoi execute-templatecommand.

 $ chezmoi execute-template "host: {{ .chezmoi.hostname }} os: {{ .chezmoi.os }}"

-host: kidoni os: linux
+host: kidoni os: linuxCustom (user-defined) Data

 You can also create your own data values to use in your templates.
 You place

-these in your chezmoi
+these in your chezmoi configuration file e.g. ~/.config/chezmoi/chezmoi.toml.

-Place any custom data attributes you want in a [data]
+Place any custom data attributes you want in a [data] section in chezmoi.toml.

 You then access them in the template with the same dot syntax.